rlridenour/jekyll-blog/_posts/2016-09-22-the-ballad-of-mitch-randall.md

 (Sung to the tune of "John Henry")

 When Mitch Randall was a little baby,
-Sitting on his Father's knee.
+sitting on his father's knee.
 He tied a ribbon on his finger,
-And he held it in the air,
+and he held it in the air.
 Said, this bow tie's gonna be the death of me, Lord, Lord
 This bow tie's gonna be the death of me.